Table of Contents

-Here’s a guide how to choose a telescope mount so that you can image deep sky objects at longer exposures.
+Here’s a guide on how to choose a telescope mount so that you can image deep sky objects at longer exposures.

-Even this appears to have overexposed the stars so in the future I think I would reduce this to 90 or even 60 seconds and get more images.
+Even this appears to have overexposed the stars, so in the future, I think I would reduce this to 90 or even 60 seconds and get more images.
 You need to figure out how long your exposures will need to be for your light pollution, equipment, and so on.

-To capture the nebulosity properly, try either a broadband light pollution filter or if you want to get the best results try no filter and reduce your exposure time.
-Take a few hours at least of total integration time.
+To capture the nebulosity properly, try either a broadband light pollution filter or, if you want to get the best results, try no filter and reduce your exposure time.
+Take at least a few hours of total integration time.

 To photograph the Pleiades, a camera with manual settings and a tripod are required.
 A fast lens, ideally with a wide aperture of f/2.8 or lower, is also recommended to capture as much light as possible.
-I used a Samyang 135mm which meets these criteria and got reasonably good results.
+I used a Samyang 135mm, which meets these criteria, and got reasonably good results.

-To get a good image try to avoid too much light pollution.
+To get a good image, try to avoid too much light pollution.
 I have imaged it under Bortle 5, 4, and 3 skies and have managed to avoid any light pollution near the star cluster.
 You also want to avoid a bright Moon because that will impact the contrast in your image and remove your ability to see the nebulosity.

-My Photographs of The Pleides Star Cluster
+My Photographs of The Pleiades Star Cluster

-Here are the exposure details of the images I have taken of the Pleiades, (M 45), above:
+Here are the exposure details of the images I have taken of the Pleiades (M 45), above: